seanpmaxwell/Typescript-Best-Practices/README.md

 - We should use object-literals over classes for organizing code for reasons mentioned in the next section.

 #### Classes <a name="classes"></a>
-- **Overview:** As for Classes, the trend in javascript is to move away from object-oriented and now use procedural/functional programming to organize projects.
-This means the backbone of our applications are simpiler and not having to worry about <b>dependency-injection</b>.
+- **Overview:** Classes are a template for creating objects.
+The trend in JavaScript nowadays is to move away from classes to organize our code and switch to procedural/functional programming.
+This means the backbone of our applications are simpler and we don't have to worry about <b>dependency-injection</b>.
 Also, another situation where it may be a good idea to avoid classes is when working with IO data.
-However, despite these points, there are some scenarios where it could still make sense to use classes and we'll cover them.
-Note that under-the-hood, classes are just syntax sugar for calling functions with `new` (the old es5 way) and should be used instead of the this approach.<br/>
+There are some scenarios however where it could still make sense to use classes and we'll cover them.
 - **Dependency-Injection:** <a name="dependency-injection"></a> Dependency-injection is what we mean when we're trying to use the same instance of an object in several places.
 If we use classes for organizing the backbone of our code (such as is the case in strictly object-oriented languages like Java), then we need to make sure we use the same instance of that class everywhere.
 Otherwise, we end up creating unnecessary instances or the internal state between the different instances could get out of sync.
-To avoid this using classes, we'd have to go through the hassle of marking every function `public static` and using it directly on the class itself OR make sure to instantiate the class before we export it (i.e. `export default new UserServiceLayer()`).<br/>
+To avoid this using classes, we'd have to go through the hassle of marking every function `public static` and using it directly on the class itself OR make sure to instantiate the class before we export it (i.e. `export default new UserServiceLayer()`).
 - **IO:** <a name="io"></a> Using classes for IO calls could get a little messy.
 Reason for this is when retrieving objects from an IO call, our key/value pairs are what gets transferred in an IO call, but not the functions themselves.
 In order to use the functions we'd have to pass all our data-instances through a constructor or declare the functions static and use them directly from our Class (i.e. do `public static toString()` in the `User` class and call User.toString("some data item") or call `new User()` for every data item).
 It'd be better just to leave the data-item as a basic-object and describe it with an `interface`.
 If you need static-values and/or functions specific for that data-item, just wrap them in a readonly object-literal (append with `as const`).<br/>
 What I usually do is a create a modular-script for that data item (i.e. User.ts) and in there I'll have the interface  and an `export default`, which is an object-literal that holds all the functions related to it (i.e. `new()` and `isValid()`).
 I like my data to just "be" things not "do" things.<br/>